RussCoMedia/RussCoMedia/README.md

         <h2>What I'm working on</h2>
         <p>
-            I'm obsessed with the powersports industry right now and currently adding virtual tour oprions to my store.
+            I'm obsessed with the powersports industry right now and currently adding virtual tour options to my store.
         </p>
     </body>
 </html>